slow-session/wellington.session.nz/tunebooks.md

 * [slow-favourite-alphabetical.pdf](/tunebooks/slow-favourite-alphabetical.pdf "PDF") - Frequently played tunes in the slow session in a tunebook
 * [2bar-slow-favourite-alphabetical.pdf](/tunebooks/2bar-slow-favourite-alphabetical.pdf "PDF") - PDF with the first two bars of frequently played slow session tunes

-These tunebooks were last updated at: Thu 22 Aug 2019 16:07:37 NZST
+These tunebooks were last updated at: Wed 18 Sep 2019 17:57:23 NZST

 {::nomarkdown}
 <p>